chef/automate/components/docs-chef-io/content/automate/major_upgrade_4.x.md

 ```

 It starts upgrading
-Once you are done with the upgrade, follow the steps post upgrade which are:
+Once the upgrade is completed, follow the post upgrade steps which are:

 Post Upgrade Steps:
 ===================